alfredcs/Docker-Marathon/README.md

 ## Summary

-deploying Dockerized services on Mesos frameworks.
-A few services including Kafka, Zookeeper and RabbitMQ have been successfully deployed on such platform.
+A Mesos platform refernce architecture for deploying Dockerized services using Marathon framework is presented in this repo.
+A few services including Cassndra, Kafka, Zookeeper and RabbitMQ have been successfully deployed on such platform.

 Using Marathon and Chronos frameworks, application/service deployment to various environments become much simpler comparing with CF based platform.
 Both containerized and regular applications